Volvo FH: FH Aero (2024–present)

-Volvo Trucks introduced the FH Aero in 2024, which boasts an extended and sleeker cab design, equipped with digital mirrors and a powerful new 17.3 litre engine, producing up to 780hp and 3800nm of torque.
+Volvo Trucks introduced the FH Aero in 2024, which has an extended and sleeker cab design, equipped with digital mirrors and a more powerful, new 17.3-litre engine, producing up to 780 PS and 3800 Nm of torque.
 This model will be gradually introduced to markets between 2024 and 2025, and offered in four variants: FH Aero, FH Aero Electric, FH Aero gas-powered, and FH16 Aero.